-Upon reaching a settlement agreement at a mediated settlement conference, the parties shall forthwith reduce the agreement to writing and prepare a stipulation of dismissal or consent judgment for presentation to the Court.
+Upon reaching a settlement agreement at a mediated settlement conference, the parties shall forthwith reduce the agreement to writing and prepare a stipulation of dismissal, consent judgment or other appropriate filing for presentation to the Court.

 (e) Authority of the Mediator.
 The mediator is authorized by these rules to exercise control over the mediated settlement conference and to direct all proceedings therein.
-The mediator is specifically authorized to meet or consult privately with any party or their counsel during the conference.
-The mediator may report in writing to the Court, with copies to the parties, any conduct of any party that may be in violation of these rules for mediated settlement conferences.
+The mediator is specifically authorized to meet or consult privately with any party or their counsel before, during or after the conference, and to take such other action as allowed by these Local Rules or pursuant to any applicable North Carolina court rules governing mediators and court-ordered mediations.

-(f) Duties of the Mediator.
-At the beginning of the mediated settlement conference, the mediator shall describe the following matters to the parties:

-(1) The process of mediation,

-(2) The differences between mediation and other forms of conflict resolution,

-(3) The costs of the mediated settlement conference,

-(4) The fact that the mediated settlement conference is not a trial, the mediator is not a judge, and the parties retain their right to trial if they do not reach settlement,

-(5) The circumstances under which the mediator may meet alone with either of the parties or any other person,

-(6) The conditions under which communications with the mediator will be held in confidence during the conference,

-(7) The inadmissibility of negotiating statements and offers at trial,

-(8) The fact that the Court will not permit parties in other litigations to conduct discovery regarding the mediation in this case,

-(9) The duties and responsibilities of the mediator and the parties, and

-(10) The fact that any agreement reached will be reached by mutual consent of the parties.
+- (f) Duties of the Mediator.
+At the beginning of the mediated settlement conference, the mediator shall describe the following matters to the parties: - (1) The process of mediation, - (2) The differences between mediation and other forms of conflict resolution, - (3) The costs of the mediated settlement conference. - (4) The fact that the mediated settlement conference is not a trial, the mediator is not a judge, and the parties retain their right to trial if they do not reach settlement, - (5) The circumstances under which the mediator may meet alone with either of the parties or any other person, - (6) The conditions under which communications with the mediator will be held in confidence during the conference, - (7) The inadmissibility of negotiating statements and offers at trial, - (8) The fact that the Court will not permit parties in other litigations to conduct discovery regarding the mediation in this case, - (9) The duties and responsibilities of the mediator and the parties, and - (10) The fact that any agreement reached will be reached by mutual consent of the parties.

 The mediator may recess or suspend the conference at any time and set a schedule for reconvening.
 It is the duty of the mediator to determine if an impasse has been reached or mediation should for any reason be terminated.
-He shall then inform the parties that mediation is terminated.
+The mediator shall then inform the parties that mediation is terminated.

-(g) Agreement to Modify Mediation Procedures.
-By agreement filed with the Court, the parties, with the consent of the mediator, may modify the mediation procedures described in these rules, except that the parties may not alter time limitations set by these rules or by order of the Court.

-(h) Sanctions for Failure to Appear.
-If a person fails to attend a mediated settlement conference without good cause, the Court may impose on that person (or any associated party) any lawful sanction, including, but not limited to, the imposing of the cost of attorney's fees, mediator's fees, and expenses of persons incurred in attending the conference.
+- (g) Agreement to Modify Mediation Procedures.
+By agreement of the parties and with the consent of the mediator, the parties may modify the mediation procedures described in these rules, except that the parties may not alter time limitations set by these rules or by order of the Court. - (h) Sanctions for Failure to Appear.
+If a party or other person is required but fails to attend a mediated settlement conference without good cause, the Court may impose on that person or party any lawful sanction, including, but not limited to, imposition of attorney's fees, mediator's fees, and expenses of persons incurred in attending the conference.